 The Ernest G. Welch School of Art & Design is committed to providing a well-rounded and challenging educational experience in the visual arts.
-Under the direction of accomplished artists and scholars, students are able to pursue their goals in: Art Education, Art History, Drawing, Painting and Printmaking, Graphic Design, Interior Design, Photography, Textiles and 3D Studies (Ceramics and Sculpture).
+Under the direction of accomplished artists and scholars, students are able to pursue their goals in: Art Education, Art History, Drawing, Painting, Printmaking, Graphic Design, Interior Design, Photography, Textiles, Ceramics, and Sculpture.

-B.F.A.: Art Education, requires a portfolio review, a passing score on GACE I and a minimum grade point average for admission to the Art Education program.
-The area of concentration requires specific course work on both the introductory and the advanced level prior to applying for the B.F.A.
+B.F.A. in Art Education requires a portfolio review, a passing score on GACE I and a minimum grade point average for admission to the Art Education program.
+The concentration requires specific course work on both the introductory and the advanced level prior to applying for the B.F.A.

-B.A.
-Art: Concentration Studio, requires specific coursework at the introductory level and a range of studio experiences in upper level coursework.
+B.A. in Studio requires specific coursework at the introductory level and a range of studio experiences in upper level coursework.

 B.A. in Art – Art History

 B.A.in Art – Art History offers a breadth of experience in both western and non-western traditions.
 Courses at the 1000 level stress the fundamental aspects of visual formulation and articulation.
 Courses numbered 3000 through 4950 offer increasingly intensive study leading to greater specialization in one or more of the visual arts disciplines.